-We recognise that the current situation regarding Covid 19 can compound the challenges faced by young people and vulnerable adults.
-The relevant guidelines and structures have been adopted to ensure their safety and creative well-being and to support our staff and professional practitioners.
-For these reasons and to complement our existing Child Protection policy and our Covid 19 Response Plan, we have included an addendum in CHAPTER 11.CHILD PROTECTION PROCEDURES DURING COVID 19
+We recognise that the situations that have arisen since Covid-19 can compound the challenges faced by young people and vulnerable adults.
+For this reason, since 2020 we have included an addendum in CHAPTER 11.
+CHILD PROTECTION PROCEDURES POST COVID 19